dreamscached/MineQuery/README.md

 ### Query

-Query protocol is currently unsupported.
+Query protocol is unsupported in v1.

 ## Usage